Marketing Cloud, Trailhead...

 6 Strategies to Save Time and Increase Sales

-1. Prioritize who you work with
+1. Prioritise who you work with

-Spending more time with clients can be one of the most significant changes an organization or a salesperson can make.
+Spending more time with clients can be one of the most significant changes an organisation or a salesperson can make.
 Measure your time spent either on the phone or face-to-face with a client or lead.
 And find ways to continue to increase that metric quarter over quarter and year over year.

 Not all leads are equal.
 Spend more time with leads and customers, but do so with the right ones who are ready to buy now.
 In order to know which ones are ready now adopt a process known as scoring leads.
 Using this system has shown to reduce the sales cycle by 25 percent.
 Therefore, with a lead scoring process in place, your sales force can focus on the people most likely to buy soon.
 However, the other leads should not be ignored, but should be given to a separate team to be nurtured.

-2. Prioritize what you do
+2. Prioritise what you do

 If you don’t set your own priorities, someone else will.
 That is too often the case in sales where meetings and paperwork often overshadow the more important tasks of building customer relationships.
 In order to maintain control of your priorities, spend time planning the night before and choose one or two critical tasks to complete the next day.

-3. Prioritize your time
+3. Prioritise your time

-It’s easy to get caught up in being busy without realizing it.
+It’s easy to get caught up in being busy without realising it.
 But that doesn’t necessarily translate into productivity.
 A clear example of this is email, the one area that demands time but doesn’t always bring results.
 Yes, email is a critical tool, but it isn’t part of the critical face-to-face measurement that can increase your sales.

 Jill Konrath, author of three award-winning books on selling, argues that email is the number one productivity drain for salespeople.
 Emails can be a big time waster, taking up nearly 28 hours per week, composing and answering emails.
 And the average person checks their email 30 times every hour, says Konrath who suggests scheduling time to check and answer email.